-- > a further two years; or - > until they have gained a Senior Statement; or - > until they have gained a Certificate III vocational qualification; or - ➤ until they have turned 17.
+- > a further two years; or - > until they have gained a Senior Statement; or - > until they have gained a Certificate III vocational qualification; or - $\succ$ until they have turned 17.

-Alternatively, after completing their compulsory schooling, young people are able to enter the workforce, as long as they are in paid work for at least 25 hours a week.
+Alternatively, after completing their compulsory schooling, young people can enter the workforce, if they are in paid work for at least 25 hours a week.

 The Senior School curriculum at Wynnum State High School is flexible enough to allow students to undertake a course of study leading to multiple career pathways.
 Attaining an Australian Tertiary Admission Rank (ATAR) is only one pathway.
-Many students who choose to attain an ATAR also undertake nationally-recognised vocational certificates, and/or complete a school-based traineeship/apprenticeship.
+Many students who choose to attain an ATAR also undertake nationally recognised vocational certificates, and/or complete a school-based traineeship/apprenticeship.

 We believe it is essential to give students the best opportunities to make informed and thoughtful subject choices.
-Year 10 students have been studying possible career options in their weekly Pastoral Care class and they have also received a number of presentations about tertiary study and career pathways.
+Year 10 students have been studying career options in their weekly Pastoral Care class and they have also received several presentations about tertiary study and career pathways.

-We wish each student all the very best in making the most of their Senior Schooling journey and look forward to productive partnerships between staff and our school community.
+We wish each student all the absolute best in making the most of their Senior Schooling journey and look forward to productive partnerships between staff and our school community.